Family Romaleidae - Lubber Grasshoppers

 Most species tend to be less agile on the ground than a majority of other grasshoppers, sometimes downright clumsy, but those capable of flight can be quite adept at making an escape, and not all are lubberly and clumsy (i.e. Spaniacris & Tytthotyle).

 This subfamily (or family) is highly diverse, and perhaps not monophylletic.
-Recent molecular studies show it to be "nested" within the traditional family Acrididae, and not separable as a distinct family group [unless Acrididae is much further divided].
-Romaleinae is a composite of groups of genera that share certain anotomical features, but because of the huge diversity in morphology and behavior, generalizations about the Romaleinae are difficult to make.
-For example the cryptic rock-like species with no prosternal spine (genera Phrynotettix & Tytthotyle) seem to share only a little in common with the large smooth almost polished "typical" Lubbers that have a prominent prosternal spine (genera Romalea & Taeniopoda); the two groups are probably related, but perhaps only distantly so.
+Recent molecular studies show it to be "nested" within the traditional family Acrididae, or assorted members to be scattered almost randomly through the Acrididae, and not separable as a distinct family group or "clade" [unless Acrididae is much further divided].
+Romaleinae is a composite of groups of genera that share certain anatomical features, but because of the huge diversity in morphology and behavior, generalizations about the Romaleinae are difficult to make.
+For example the cryptic rock-like species with no prosternal spine (genera Phrynotettix & Tytthotyle) seem to share only a little in common with the large smooth almost polished "typical" Lubbers that have a prominent prosternal spine (genera Romalea, Taeniopoda, etc.); the two groups are probably related, but perhaps only distantly so.
 It is likely that ongoing molecular studies will result in some rearrangement of the included genera, and some genera may be removed from the group.
-At least some tropical genera seem to be related to the South American subfamily [or family] Ommexechinae.
+At least some tropical genera seem to be related to other groups such as the Ommexechinae and Cyrtacanthacridinae.

 First version of this page contributed by Troy Bartlett as family Romeidae in 2004